 Ada departed her beloved garden for the final time in 1983.
 Ada passed away two years later, days short of her 97th birthday.

-After most of the Rae-Arthur family moved away, around 1950, the garden began to revert back to rainforest.
-Cougar Annie left her beloved garden for the last time in 1983, at the age of 95.
-In 1998, Boat Basin Foundation was established as a charitable organization to own and maintain the property for future generations, to continue the garden restoration process that commenced in 1981, and to encourage appreciation and education in temperate rainforest ecology.
+After most of Ada's children moved away the garden slowly reverted back to rainforest.
+Against all odds, the garden has been restored, a process of over thirty years' hard work.
+In 1998, Boat Basin Foundation was established as a registered charitable organization to own and maintain the property and garden and to encourage appreciation and education in temperate rainforest ecology.

-The survival and the continuity of the garden make it an important heritage site.
-No other pioneer homestead in Clayoquot Sound remains in private hands; no other garden of this scope exists on the West Coast.
+The survival and continuity of Cougar Annie's Garden makes it an important heritage site.
+No other pioneer homestead of this scope exists on the West Coast.

-The knife design is based upon the Scandinavian bushcraft knife used over the past three decades in the process of the restoration of Cougar Annie's Garden.
+The knife design is based upon the Scandinavian bush craft knife used over the past three decades during restoration of Cougar Annie's Garden.

-Please visit www.cosmoknives.com for a description of the knife-making process, products offered by Cosmos Knives and for more details of the Cougar Annie Centennial Knife.
+Please visit www.cosmoknives.com for a description of the knife-making process and for more details of the Cougar Annie Centennial Knife.